 The Image and Signal Processing (ISP) group at the Universitat de València has harmonized a big database of labeled multi- and hyperspectral images for testing classification algorithms.
 We think that, like in other related fields of science, data sharing and reproducibility are the only ways for fostering true advance in remote sensing data processing.
 So far we have harmonized 43 image datasets, both multi- and hyperspectral.
 We want to expand this database as much as possible in order to objectively evaluate algorithms and submitted papers.
-We will provide training pairs (spectra and their labels) and test spectra.
-Under any circumstance we are planning to (re)distribute the images, only a reduced number of pixels.
-Researchers will be able to train their algorithms locally, and then evaluate their accuracy over an independent, fixed, spectra test set per image.
+We provide training pairs (spectra and their labels) and test spectra.
+Researchers are able to train their algorithms off-line, and then evaluate their accuracy over an independent, fixed, spectra test set per image.
 The system returns accuracy and robustness measures of your algorithm in that test set, as well as a ranked list of the best methods.
 The datasets and the automatic testing system will be available as soon as no data copyright conflict is identified.
-Please be patient!

 The database contains 7 million multispectral images from the MSG sensor.
 Images correspond to 200 landmark locations in the globe during 2010.
 They are fully labeled with cloud vs cloudfree classes.
 A landmark is essentially a ground Control Point or geometric feature on the Earth surface with known location (typically a small coastline area or island).
 Landmarks are essential in image registration and geometric quality assessment.
 Matching the landmark accurately is of paramount relevance, and the process can be strongly impacted by the cloud contamination of a landmark.
 This a challenging problem for classification, in which the main goal is the automatic detection of clouds over landmarks.
 Spatial and temporal information are typically used, as well as the need for illumination compensation and feature extraction are a must.